trap-client/trap-client/README.md

 Meteor mods dont work with trap client, Mod Developers if you want to port your mod to trap client A tutorial will be out soon!

-Difference between traphax and SYSHax TrapHax/TrapClient and SYSHax are the Same client, We Just like both names,

 ## Faq
 "Can you add This Feature/Module?", If you have a suggestion you can submit it [Here](https://github.com/vincelmfao/trap-client/issues) -
 Be sure to use the Enhancement label, You may also put suggestions in our discord server!.

 "What is the Difference between traphax and SYSHax?"
 TrapHax/TrapClient and SYSHax are the Same client, We Just like both names,